justin-kaufmann/FileEncryptor/README.md

 ## Project-License

 The code in this project is licensed under proprietary terms.
-This means that the use, modification, and distribution of the code are not permitted unless explicit written permission is granted by me.
+This means that the modification, and distribution of the code are not permitted unless explicit written permission is granted by me.

 ## Usage